hack-along/EquinoxUnconf/content/blocks/intro.md

 >
 > A time when the Earth day is equally divided between night and day.

-Spring Equinox summons us with an inviting warmth.
 At this significant point in time we synchronize to celebrate our place in life amidst the natural forces which move our outer world as much as our inner.
 In the eternal search for balance we embrace paradox to leverage a potential inherent in our polarities.
 As light casts a shadow, so order breeds chaos.
 As the sun welcomes us, the night subsides.
 And, once more, the yin meets the yang.

 > #### Unconference
 >